 It’s not perfect, but Coca-Cola’s policies towards workers are quite strong.
 It understands the issues and is tackling them – but needs to learn more about its agricultural workers.

-Coca-Cola’s climate policy got a little more fizz with a recent commitment to reduce the carbon footprint of the “drink in your hand.”
+Coca-Cola is neck in neck with Unilever in adopting fairly strong climate change policies.
+The company has commited to reduce the carbon footprint of the “drink in your hand.”
 The company is also helping farmers in its supply chain adapt to changing weather patterns.

 Coca Cola is transparent about its corporate lobby and provides more information than most companies (apart from Unilever) on taxation.

-Coca-Cola continues to improve on water.
-It demonstrates good understanding of the importance of water and of its own impact on supplies, but it needs to disclose more about whether and how it operates in water-stressed regions.
+Coca-Cola demonstrates good understanding of the importance of water and of its own impact on supplies, but it needs to disclose more about whether and how it operates in water-stressed regions.